PressCrew/infinity/dashboard/docs/config_style.md

 ## Configuration: Automatic Style Enqueuing

-Infinity allows you to enqueue your theme's style sheets entirely using configuration directives without writing any PHP code.
+Infinity allows you to enqueue your theme's stylesheets entirely using configuration directives without writing any PHP code.
 The WordPress function `wp_enqueue_styles()` is called to enqueue the styles where the configuration calls for it.